-Title of Each Class Common Stock (no par value)
+Title of Each Class

+Common Stock (no par value)
-7 1/8% Notes due 2025

-1.625% Notes due 2026

-1.02570 Notes due 2020 LLTZO New York Stock Exchange 2.125% Notes due 2030 LLY30 New York Stock Exchange 0.625% Notes due 2031 LLY31 New York Stock Exchange 0.500% Notes due 2033 LLY33 New York Stock Exchange 6.77% Notes due 2036 LLY36 New York Stock Exchange 1.625% Notes due 2043 LLY43 New York Stock Exchange 1.700% Notes due 2049 LLY49A New York Stock Exchange 1.125% Notes due 2051 LLY51 New York Stock Exchange 1.375% Notes due 2061 LLY61 New York Stock Exchange (or for such shorter period that the Registrant was required to Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted chapter) during the preceding 12 months (or for such shorter Yes \boxtimes No \square Indicate by check mark whether the Registrant is a large according to the such shorter than the submitted process of the summary of the o file such reports) and (2) has been subject to su d electronically every Interactive Data File require r period that the Registrant was required to submit celerated filer, an accelerated filer, a non-accelerate ch filing requirements for the past 90 days. d to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of the t such files). ted filer, a smaller reporting company, or an emerging growth company.
-Large accelerated filer ⊠ Accelerated filer · · 11011 40001014104 11101 = Enlerging growth company ш • transition period for complying with any new or revised financial accountin ng Indicate by check mark whether the Registrant is a shell con Yes \square No \boxtimes npany (as defined in Rule 12b-2 of the Exchange Act).
-1.625% Notes due 2043 1.700% Notes due 2049 1.125% Notes due 2049 1.125% Notes due 2051
+7 1/8% Notes due 2025 LLY25 New York Stock Exchange 1.625% Notes due 2026 LLY26 New York Stock Exchange 2.125% Notes due 2030 LLY30 New York Stock Exchange 0.625% Notes due 2031 LLY31 New York Stock Exchange 0.500% Notes due 2033 LLY33 New York Stock Exchange 6.77% Notes due 2036 LLY36 New York Stock Exchange 1.625% Notes due 2043 LLY43 New York Stock Exchange 1.700% Notes due 2049 LLY49A New York Stock Exchange 1.125% Notes due 2051 LLY51 New York Stock Exchange 1.375% Notes due 2061 LLY61 New York Stock Exchange Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 of (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes No I Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.40). nths Indicate by check mark whether the Registrant has submitted chapter) during the preceding 12 months (or for such shorted Yes \boxtimes No \square f Regulation S-T (§232.405 of this Indicate by check mark whether the Registrant is a large acc See the definitions of "large accelerated filer," "accelerated f Large accelerated filer ⊠ Accelerated filer Non-accelerated filer □ Smaller reporting company Non-accelerated filer Emerging growth company Emerging growth company ш If an emerging growth company, indicate by check mark if th standards provided pursuant to Section 13(a) of the Exchange ransition period for complying with any n ew or revised financial accoun nting Indicate by check mark whether the Registrant is a shell con npany (as defined in Rule 12b-2 of the Exchange A ct).
+Yes □ No ⊠ • The number of shares of common stock outstanding as of A ugust 3, 2023: